hermangroup/docs/index.rst

 or lost.
 In this sense, it is similar to cash or gold, but cryptocurrency can be spent locally and internationally with equal ease, if you are confident you are sending funds to the right destination.
-For these reasons, the Dash documentation has a strong focus on safety and understanding the concepts and features that drive the Dash ecosystem.
+For these reasons, the Historia documentation has a strong focus on safety and understanding the concepts and features that drive the Historia ecosystem.
 The videos, links and documentation below can help you get started, or use the table of contents on the left to find a specific topic of interest.